Wade the Giant’s marital problems

 Gallows Dike is a cross ridge dike or, put more simply, a ridge flanked by two shallow ditches.
 To be honest to this philistine it isn’t very impressive but the views from it are!

 On such a great dawn I would have been surprised to have the whole place to myself.
 And as it turned out I wasn’t alone.
-There was one other photographer who got up early to fly his drone.
+There was one other photographer who had got up early to fly his drone.
 Nice chap.
-As he was here first I let him get on with taking photos while we chatted, secretly hoping he would bloody well move!
+As he was here first I let him get on with taking photos while we chatted, secretly hoping he would bloody well move and soon!
 However much I want to take photos in this situation I would never get in the way of another photographer.
 If only everyone was as nice as me!

 Fortunately he eventually positioned himself where I could take a photo so I set up and took a few.
 This was the best of that set.